An Alternative to Knee Replacement

 In Canadian Nursing

-Led by Yuni Hwang, RN, with planning, travel, and follow-up in English and Korean.
+Led by Yuni Hwang, RN, with planning, Korea transfers, and follow-up in English and Korean.

 Another path before replacement.